 In 1972, California voters amended the California Constitution to include the right of privacy among the “inalienable” rights of all people.

 Forty-six years later, the CCPA (California Consumer Privacy Act, Assembly Bill No. 375) was signed into California state law in June 2018.

-Very much contrary to the top-down centralized way that the European General Data Protection Regulation (GDPR) was passed into law, the California Consumer Privacy Act began as a bottom-up, grassroots initiative by unlikely privacy activists that included a millionaire real estate developer, a former CIA analyst, an industry executive and a Pulitzer price-winning journalist, who worked on the Snowden leaks for the Washington Post.
+Very much contrary to the top-down centralized way that the European General Data Protection Regulation (GDPR) was passed into law, the California Consumer Privacy Act began as a bottom-up, grassroots initiative by unlikely privacy activists - spearheaded by a millionaire real estate developer, a former CIA analyst, an industry executive and a Pulitzer price-winning journalist, who worked on the Snowden leaks for the Washington Post.

 The CCPA started as a citizen ballot initiative in San Francisco and Oakland.

 “Californians for Consumer Privacy”, as the group called themselves, was led by San Francisco real estate developer Alastair Mactaggart, who drafted a ballot initiative on consumer privacy protection to fill the legal void.

 “Tell me what you know about me.
 Stop selling it.
 Keep it safe”, as Alastair Mactaggart summarized the proposal.
 With the revelations of the Facebook/Cambridge Analytica scandal, the California ballot initiative suddenly got a strong wind in its back.

 Californians for Consumer Privacy gathered more than 600.00 signatures

 for the support of what would eventually become the CCPA.